VictorDoyle/SpaceGame/README.md

 ![SpaceGameMainIntro](https://git.generalassemb.ly/victordoyle/SpaceGame/blob/master/media/images/InsanityDescent-SpaceGame.jpg?raw=true)

-## Wireframes/Project Outline
+## Fixes Needed for Version 1.2

+- Browser Support & Functionality
+- Add @media restrictions so browser can be resized and not lose content aesthetic
+- Add changing Background images with 80% opacity with Z-index behind UI elements
+- Custom Music Player On/Off button instead of standard audio controls.
+- Added Music change for character evolution.
-- Whimsical for Wireframe outline
+- Revamped UI Icons for Food/Sleep/Boredom.
--
+- Create array sets of dialogue with randomizer.

 ---
 ## Introduction
 Project Zero -- Space Game: The Insanity Descent is a time based browser experience where an astronaut seeking interplanetary travel has found complications after having crashed on an unknown planet, in an unrecognizable planetary system.
-The Astronaut will have to eat, sleep and find productivity amongst this newly discovered environment, or risk dying a lonesome death.
+Accompanied by a mischievous and questionable AI, HAL42, the Astronaut will have to eat, sleep and find productivity on this newly discovered environment, or risk dying a lonesome death.

 ## Main Narrative

-1. His spaceship has no fuel, he had a hard landing and suffered a blunt trauma to the head.
-Can’t remember how he got there or what his mission is, but he just needs to survive.
+1. The astronaut's spaceship broke through a Planet's exosphere without controlled deceleration.
+The Astronaut wakes up with no memory of events.
+The spaceship has no fuel and all that's left to do is survive.
+Eat periodically as well as sleep and staying productive in order for the Astronaut to survive.
+The AI HAL42 helps the Astronaut throughout his survival adventure.

 ## Wire Frames / User Story